Alpha Metallurgical Resources, Inc. Declares Quarterly Dividend of $0.38 (NYSE:AMR)

-Alpha Metallurgical Resources, Inc. (NYSE:AMR – Get Rating) declared a quarterly dividend on Thursday, May 5th, Zacks reports.
-Investors of record on Wednesday, June 15th will be given a dividend of 0.375 per share by the energy company on Friday, July 1st.
-This represents a $1.50 annualized dividend and a yield of 0.89%.
+Alpha Metallurgical Resources, Inc. (NYSE:AMR – Get Rating) announced a quarterly dividend on Thursday, May 5th, Zacks reports.
+Shareholders of record on Wednesday, June 15th will be given a dividend of 0.375 per share by the energy company on Friday, July 1st.
+This represents a $1.50 dividend on an annualized basis and a yield of 0.89%.
 The ex-dividend date is Tuesday, June 14th.

 Alpha Metallurgical Resources (NYSE:AMR – Get Rating) last released its quarterly earnings results on Monday, March 7th.
-The energy company reported $13.30 earnings per share (EPS) for the quarter, topping the consensus estimate of $11.94 by $1.36.
-The firm had revenue of $828.22 million for the quarter, compared to the consensus estimate of $683.20 million.
-Alpha Metallurgical Resources had a net margin of 12.79% and a return on equity of 101.79%.
-During the same quarter in the previous year, the firm posted ($3.00) EPS.
-On average, equities analysts anticipate that Alpha Metallurgical Resources will post 69.97 earnings per share for the current year.
+The energy company reported $13.30 EPS for the quarter, beating analysts’ consensus estimates of $11.94 by $1.36.
+Alpha Metallurgical Resources had a return on equity of 101.79% and a net margin of 12.79%.
+The company had revenue of $828.22 million during the quarter, compared to analysts’ expectations of $683.20 million.
+During the same period last year, the business posted ($3.00) earnings per share.
+As a group, sell-side analysts predict that Alpha Metallurgical Resources will post 69.97 EPS for the current fiscal year.

-In other news, insider Daniel E. Horn sold 7,638 shares of the company’s stock in a transaction that occurred on Wednesday, March 9th.
-The stock was sold at an average price of $123.35, for a total transaction of $942,147.30.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Scott D. Vogel sold 2,500 shares of the stock in a transaction on Friday, March 11th.
-The stock was sold at an average price of $135.46, for a total value of $338,650.00.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 108,895 shares of company stock valued at $13,392,415.
-5.70% of the stock is currently owned by corporate insiders.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+State Street Corp grew its holdings in Alpha Metallurgical Resources by 117.0% in the fourth quarter.
+State Street Corp now owns 929,089 shares of the energy company’s stock valued at $56,721,000 after purchasing an additional 500,898 shares during the period.
+Millennium Management LLC grew its holdings in Alpha Metallurgical Resources by 503.5% in the fourth quarter.
+Millennium Management LLC now owns 139,731 shares of the energy company’s stock valued at $8,531,000 after purchasing an additional 116,579 shares during the period.
+Norges Bank acquired a new stake in Alpha Metallurgical Resources in the fourth quarter valued at approximately $3,596,000.
+JPMorgan Chase & Co. grew its holdings in Alpha Metallurgical Resources by 327.3% in the fourth quarter.
+JPMorgan Chase & Co. now owns 41,221 shares of the energy company’s stock valued at $2,516,000 after purchasing an additional 31,574 shares during the period.
+Finally, Weiss Multi Strategy Advisers LLC acquired a new stake in Alpha Metallurgical Resources in the fourth quarter valued at approximately $1,221,000.
+69.24% of the stock is currently owned by institutional investors.

-A number of hedge funds have recently bought and sold shares of the stock.
-Advisor Group Holdings Inc. increased its stake in Alpha Metallurgical Resources by 16,462.5% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 1,325 shares of the energy company’s stock valued at $174,000 after buying an additional 1,317 shares during the period.
-Norges Bank acquired a new position in shares of Alpha Metallurgical Resources during the fourth quarter valued at approximately $3,596,000.
-BlackRock Inc. raised its holdings in Alpha Metallurgical Resources by 21.8% during the fourth quarter.
-BlackRock Inc. now owns 1,699,497 shares of the energy company’s stock worth $103,755,000 after purchasing an additional 304,641 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC bought a new stake in Alpha Metallurgical Resources during the fourth quarter worth approximately $1,221,000.
-Finally, California State Teachers Retirement System acquired a new stake in Alpha Metallurgical Resources in the fourth quarter worth approximately $857,000.
-69.24% of the stock is owned by institutional investors and hedge funds.
+AMR has been the subject of several research analyst reports.
+Zacks Investment Research upgraded Alpha Metallurgical Resources from a “hold” rating to a “strong-buy” rating and set a $140.00 price objective for the company in a research note on Thursday, March 10th.
+B. Riley raised their price objective on Alpha Metallurgical Resources from $155.00 to $181.00 in a research note on Friday.
+Finally, TheStreet upgraded Alpha Metallurgical Resources from a “c” rating to a “b-” rating in a research note on Monday, April 4th.

 Alpha Metallurgical Resources Company Profile (Get Rating)